github/docs/content/codespaces/getting-started/quickstart.md

 ## Personalizing with an extension

-Within a codespace, you have access to the Visual Studio Code Marketplace.
+Within a codespace, you have access to the {% data variables.product.prodname_vs_marketplace %}.
 For this example, you'll install an extension that alters the theme, but you can install any extension that is useful for your workflow.

 1. In the left sidebar, click the Extensions icon.